 The acne, however, did not go away.

-I thought that was the anger that caused my acne – anger towards dad.
+I thought that the anger discussed during the session was the anger that caused my acne – anger towards dad.
 But it didn’t go away.
 It got worse.
 So what else was causing the damned pimples?

 I went to see Guruji every day after work.
-Guruji always has beautiful teachings, words of wisdom, and an immense amount of love that gave me peace and understanding before I went home every night.
-The insomnia I have had since childhood disappeared into thin air, as if I never had sleeping problems before.
-I also turned vegetarian since the first day I found Omrit Awakening Centre, a small ashram that Guruji founded to allow everyone to visit and experience this love and light (Guruji only came back a month after I arrived, but the energies of the place are upheld by Baba Sevanadaji and Baba Neem Karoliji, Guruji’s Guru and Param Guru, both of whom already passed on.
-Baba Neem Karoliji, or Maharaji, is the Guru that Steve Jobs went to India to look for, but when he got there, Baba Neem Karoliji had already passed).
+Guruji always had beautiful teachings, words of wisdom, and an immense amount of love that gave me peace and understanding before I went home every night.
+The insomnia I have had since childhood no longer existed, as if I never had sleeping problems before.
+I also turned vegetarian since the first day I found Omrit Awakening Centre, the small ashram that Guruji created to allow everyone to visit and experience the energies of love and light (Guruji only came back a month after I arrived).
+These energies are upheld by Baba Sevanadaji (Guruji’s Guru, whom I call Babaji) and Baba Neem Karoliji (Babaji’s Guru), both of whom already passed on.
+Baba Neem Karoliji, or Maharaji, is the Healing Saint that Steve Jobs went to India to look for who has countless ashrams in India.
+Unfortunately, when Steve Jobs arrived, Baba Neem Karoliji had already left his physical body.

 Before I tell you about my most recent session with Guruji, here are pictures of my face in the one year that I’d waited for my session: